Our Leadership Team

 Jeanette Acosta

-Are you interested in becoming an Advisory Board member?
+Interested in becoming an Advisory Board member?

 You can join a team of leaders dedicated to gender equity and racial justice in the TV & film industry.